mariezelenina/AU_comparison_software/README.md

 conda env create -f env_run_libreface.yml conda activate env_libreface_new

+might also need
+conda install -c conda-forge parallel

 2. Make a list of all folders you have

-path/to/data -mindepth 1 -maxdepth 1 -type d | sort > all_folders.txt
+find path/to/data -mindepth 1 -maxdepth 1 -type d | sort > all_folders.txt

 3. Make a master csv to track how many frames are processed/dropped per video